revers3everything/rce-HG532c/README.md

 - **BusyBox MIPS Binary**: Make sure that the `busybox-mips` binary includes the Netcat utility.
 - **Reverse Shell**: The reverse shell will connect back to the attacker's machine on the specified port (`1234` in this example).
+- **Tool in action**: You can see the tool in action in this spanish talk: https://www.youtube.com/watch?v=tTSFSMcqfLA&list=PLUNAsr6w2ozLfyxH-SNSaJv6Juxw34NFn

 ![alt text](image-1.png)